EGW Picatinny Rail, Weaver 4 Hole Skeleton Rings, Browning X-Bolt Stainless Stalker

 Cheek Piece to raise comb height on X-Bolt Rifle

 I cut a 6 x 1 x 1 1/4 inch piece of oak and using a router and sander I shaped it to fit the top of my X-Bolt.
-I then drilled two holes through it and epoxied in nails that protrude out the bottom.
+I then drilled two holes through it and epoxied in nails that protruded out the bottom.

 Cheek Piece to raise comb height on X-Bolt Rifle